 Animal Control

 As of July 1, 2023, Seal Beach Police Department took over animal control services.
-If you need animal control services or need to report stray, aggressive, or dead animals, please call Seal Beach PD at (562) 799-4100 ext.
+If you need animal control services or need to report stray, aggressive, or dead animals, please call Seal Beach Police Dispatch at (562) 594-7232.
+If you have any questions regarding animal control, please call (562) 799-4100 ext.
 1606 or email animalcontrol@sealbeachca.gov.

 Issues involving vermin should be referred to the Orange County Mosquito & Vector Control District.
 Vermin include mice, rats, mosquitoes, red fire ants, Africanized honey bees, and other similar pests.
 Please visit the Orange County Mosquito & Vector Control District's website or call the Orange County Mosquito & Vector Control District at (714) 971-2421 for more information.